 Search for the word “automobile” at Google, and the search engine might rewrite your search to include results for the word “car” as well since it is a synonym of the word automobile.
 Accidentally misspell the word as “automoble” and Google might automatically correct your spelling error and search for “automobile.”

 Follow that up with a search for the word “driving” and Google could expand your query by using a process called stemming to look at the root of the word (driv-) and adding common endings to it, to come up with, and include in the search, such words as “driving,” and “driver.”

 This kind of query expansion is aimed at providing searchers with better search results.
 This method of expanding queries might not happen yet (though it sometimes appears to for spelling corrections at least), and it might not happen in all searches.

 - Stemming of words,

 - Augmentating search queries by doing things such as using synonyms of words that occur in the original query.

 A couple of white papers from Google and a newly published patent application explore some of the ways that Google might use machine translation to find synonyms for words to expand the search terms that you might use.

-There are a few different ways that expanding queries using synonyms can be done.
+There are a few different ways to rewrite search queries using synonyms that can be done.

 1) Synonyms for a word might be found in a thesaurus where those synonyms have been identified by experts, or a lexical ontology (an organized vocabulary of words).